Nudge: Accelerating Overdue Pull Requests Towards Completion: Discussion

 \subsection{Simplifying Lifetime Prediction}

 An alternative to our learned lifetime prediction model is to work with a simple \emph{constant} model.
-We explored this, as stated in Section \ref{RQ1}, by taking the mean of the \pr{} life time as the estimated life time for all \pr{}s in the population.
-While simpler, such a constant approach suffers from the following problems: \begin{enumerate} \item Nudge has been designed to be operationalized on tens of thousands of repositories, with different characteristics, processes/practices, ever changing dynamics.
-Thus, even a 'constant' model is likely to require different settings across repositories, and periodic re-calibration. \item The constant model will underestimate complex pull requests, yet overestimate simple ones.
+We explored this, as stated in Section \ref{RQ1}, by taking the mean of the \pr{} lifetime as the estimated lifetime for all \pr{}s in the population.
+While simpler, such a constant approach suffers from the following problems: \begin{enumerate} \item Nudge has been designed to be operationalized on tens of thousands of repositories, with different characteristics, processes/practices, and ever-changing dynamics.
+Thus, even a `constant' model is likely to require different settings across repositories and periodic re-calibration. \item The constant model will underestimate complex pull requests, yet overestimate simple ones.
 This may undermine the confidence in Nudge's notifications \item We conducted informal, small-scale user studies by showing the users the notifications and simulating the timing of the notifications of constant and actual Nudge-LT models.
-Developers inclined towards a model that adapts to changing workloads (dynamic), customized by user profiles or history, and that considers the size or complexity of the pull requests. \end{enumerate}
+Developers are inclined toward a model that adapts to changing workloads (dynamic), customized by user profiles or history, and that considers the size or complexity of the pull requests. \end{enumerate}